Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole

-Comparison of our models to the data (Figure \ref{fig:model}) suggest that the emergent luminosity is capped near (at $\approx 30 - 50$\%) the Eddington luminosity ($\approx 6 \times 10^{38}$\,erg\,s$^{-1}$ for a $5$\,M$_\odot$ BH\cite{Fernandez2018}) during the extended ($\approx 1000$\,d) luminosity plateau, even as the physical accretion rate declines rapidly.
-As the mass infall rate falls below the Eddington rate, the emergent luminosity becomes proportional to the accretion rate during the late decay.
+Comparing these models to the observations (Figure \ref{fig:model}) indicates that the $\approx 1000$\,d luminosity plateau is explained by a super-Eddington accretion phase when the source luminosity remains steady at $\approx 30$ to $50$\% $L_{\rm Edd}$ despite more rapid mass infall.
+As the infall rate falls below the Eddington rate, the emergent luminosity is expected to become proportional to the decaying accretion rate, as observed in the data.
 Larger shock energies unbind a larger fraction of the progenitor envelope, leaving behind a smaller mass that falls back over a shorter period of time.
-Although the exact time of the collapse is not well constrained, the $\approx 10\times$ fading over $\approx 1000$\,d is squarely consistent with shock energies of $10^{47} - 10^{49}$\,erg (Figure \ref{fig:model}), causing $\approx 98$\% of the stellar mass to collapse into a $\approx 6.5M_\odot$ BH.
+Although we cannot precisely constrain the exact time of collapse, the fading by a factor of $\approx 10$ over $\approx 1000$\,d is most consistent with shock energies of $10^{47}$ to $10^{48}$\,erg (Figure \ref{fig:model}).
+In those cases, $\approx 98$\% of the stellar mass collapses or falls back, leaving a $\approx 5M_\odot$ BH.